canonical/microceph/docs/tutorial/get-started.rst

 .. note::

-    By default, the ``rgw`` service uses port 80, which is not always available.
-If you don’t have port 80 free, you can set an alternative port number, say 8080, by adding the :file:`--port <port-number>` parameter.
+    By default, the ``rgw`` service uses port 80, which may not always be available.
+If port 80 is occupied, you can specify an alternative port, such as 8080, by adding the :file:`--port <port-number>` parameter.

-Another status check will show the ``rgw`` service reflected in the status output.
+Run the status check again to confirm that the ``rgw`` service is reflected in the status output.

 .. code-block:: none